antoniooazevedo/titanic-dataset-analysis/README.md

 | 12  | Boat       | Lifeboat |
 | 13  | Body       | Body number (if did not survive and body was recovered) |
 | 14  | Home_dest  | Destination |

+---

+# How to run

+## Dependencies

+To run the code, it's necessary to have the following packages:

+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- imbalanced-learn

+Installing the packages can be done by running `pip install <Package-Name>`